Classifying strict discrete opfibrations with lax morphisms: Introduction

-A discrete opfibration classifier is a higher-dimensional version of a subobject classifier; where a subobject classifier is a subobject (whose fibers have category level \(-1\)) which is universal in the sense that every other subobject appears as pullback of it, a discrete opfibration classifier is a discrete opfibration (whose fibers have category level \(0\), i.e. are discrete) which is universal in the same sense.
-It follows from Lambert's correspondence that \(\mathbb {S}\mathrm{pan}(\Set)\) is a \emph{strict} discrete opfibration classifier, only 2-classifiers in the 2-category of double categories and lax functors whose underlying double functor is strict.
+Discrete opfibrations and their 2-classifiers are categorifications of subobjects and their classifiers: where a subobject classifier is a subobject which is universal in the sense that every other subobject appears as pullback of it, a discrete opfibration classifier is a discrete opfibration $u : \Omega_{\bullet} \to \Omega$ which is universal in the same sense.
+The ur-example of a discrete opfibration classifier is the projection $u : \Set_{\bullet} \to \Set$ from the category of pointed sets to the category of sets, forgetting the chosen element. \footnote{ Indeed, subobjects have fibers with category level $-1$ (propositional) while discrete opfibrations have fibers with category level $0$ (discrete).
+Similarly, discrete opfibrations are the decategorification of indexed categories, by the notorious Grothendieck construction. }

-In this paper, we will show that the case of double categories is far from unique.
-In a wide variety of 2-algebraic theories, spans or something like them will classify \emph{strict} discrete fibrations via lax morphisms.

-How does the double category of \(\mathbb {S}\mathrm{pan}(\Set)\) enter the story?
-As Parè mentions \cite[437]{pare-2011-yoneda}, double categories (of a particular unbiased flavor) are pseudoalgebras for the free-category monad \(T\) on the 2-category \(\mathrm{Graph}\) of graphs of categories.
-This monad is, famously, \emph{cartesian} in the sense of Leinster (Definition 4.1.1 of \cite{leinster-2004-higher}) and moreover preserves arrow objects; it therefore preserves discrete fibrations.
-In particular, if \(u : \Omega _{\bullet } \to \Omega \) is the 2-classifier of \(\mathrm{Graph}\), then \(Tu : T\Omega _{\bullet } \to \Omega \) is also a discrete opfibration and is therefore classified by a map \(\omega : T\Omega \to \Omega \).
-We will show that under these or weaker conditions, \(\omega \) gives \(\Omega \) the structure of a pseudo-\(T\)-algebra which classifies \emph{strict} discrete opfibrations in the 2-category of pseudo-\(T\)-algebras and \emph{lax} morphisms.
-In this case, of course, this means double categories.

-But what is the discrete opfibration classifier of \(\mathrm{Graph}\)?
-In \cite{mesiti-2024-classifiers}, the author gives a recipe for constructing the discrete opfibration classifier of a 2-category of \([C, \Cat]\) which neatly generalizes the construction of the subobject classifier of a 2-category of $\Set$-valued (co)presheaves.
-Specifically,